gerardroche/gerardroche.github.io/_posts/2022-09-22-neovintageous-key-handler.md

 title: NeoVintageous key handler
 ---

-By default NeoVintageous handles all keys.
+By default NeoVintageous handles all input keys.
 You can ignore selected keys, in which case the handling of those keys will fallback to Sublime.

 You can configure key handling via the `vintageous_handle_keys` setting.
 Settings are accessed via **Menu → Preferences → Settings**.
 Let's look at some examples.